SpielmeisterCom/spellCore/docs/guides/concepts_systems/README.md

 In SpellJS entities do not have instance methods.
 This is intentionally and by design.
 However in a game engine it is desirable to associate a certain piece of logic with a certain type of entity.
-Without being able to "pin" a certain piece of logic to an entity in order to describe its behaviour a developer would be limited to creating purely static games which are sadly considered not much fun to play by many players.
+Without being able to "pin" a certain piece of logic to an entity in order to describe its behaviour a developer would be limited to creating purely static games which are considered not much fun to play by many players.

-The SpellJS way of tackling this issue is to create a system that takes care of a certain type of entity.
+The SpellJS way of tackling this issue is to create a system that takes care of managing the behaviour of a certain type of entity.
 Usually systems limit the scope of entities that they process by declaring a group of entities as the expected input.
-This entity group consists of a list of components that an entity instance must have in order to qualify as input for the system.
+This entity group consists of a set of components that an entity instance must have in order to qualify as input for the system.

 ## System definition

 A system is declared in form of a system template.
-The purpose of the system template is to provide a unique identifier (namespace and name), to declare the systems' input and to assign a script which contains the the implementation.
+The purpose of the system template is to provide a unique identifier (namespace and name), to declare the systems' input and to assign a script which contains the implementation.

 ## System implementation